Refinance To Pay Off Debt: Is It Right For You?

 Government-backed mortgage refinances are also available for qualifying borrowers.
 For instance, the FHA cash-out refinance can help borrowers with credit scores of 580.
 The downside is that you’ll pay the government’s form of mortgage insurance, known as mortgage insurance premiums (MIP).

 As a result, it’s advisable for borrowers to explore all their debt repayment options, including personal loans, 0% APR credit cards, and 401(k) distributions, before refinancing.
 Remember, the goal is to repay your debts while incurring as few expenses as possible.
-If leveraging your home equity sounds like the right move, you can apply for a refinance with Rocket Mortgage today.
+If leveraging your home equity sounds like the right move, you can start an application for a refinance with Rocket Mortgage today.

 Related Resources